Being prepared for an emergency

-- Keeping your gas tank full when travelling leaves you ready for adventure or in case of emergency.
+- Keeping your gas tank full when travelling leaves you ready for adventure or in case of emergency

-- 72-Hour Emergency Guide (Municipality of Jasper website)
+- 72-Hour Emergency Guide (Public Safety Canada)

 When a fire ban is not in effect, you can safely enjoy a campfire in Jasper National Park by following these guidelines: